 What are N-Type and P-Type Semiconductors?

 The problem is that this crystalline structure is a near insulator, so only tiny amounts of electricity can pass through it.
-Because silicone crystals are naturally intrinsic and used in almost every electronic device, they must be put through a doping process to increase the amount of electricity allowed to flow through them.
+Because silicon crystals are naturally intrinsic and used in almost every electronic device, they must be put through a doping process to increase the amount of electricity allowed to flow through them.

 Doping refers to a chemical reaction that introduces impurities to a silicon crystal.
 These impurities allow the crystal’s atoms to form ionic bonds, making the once intrinsic crystal extrinsic.
 This process introduces two types of impurities; N-type and P-type.
 The ‘type’ it becomes depends on the materials used to create the chemical reaction.